Our Team

 F. worked as an interpreter for the British military for almost 7 years in the southern province of Helmand, Afghanistan.

-F. worked in many roles, and in particularly enjoyed working in CMIC (civilian and military cooperation), helping locals in isolated communities, for instance with setting up veterinary clinics, water-clearing projects, medical and dental clinics.
+F. worked in many roles, and in particularly enjoyed working in CMIC (civilian and military cooperation), helping locals in isolated communities, for instance with setting up water-clearing projects, medical and dental clinics.
 In this role, F. was the main point of contact between British military and locals.

 Ed Aitken

-Sulha Alliance Co-founder Ed spent 8 years as an Army Officer and served on two tours of Helmand Province, Afghanistan.
-His Afghan interpreter from his first tour was one of the lucky few who was allowed to relocate to the UK.
 Realising the lack of support the resettled interpreters were given, Ed teamed up with his old interpreter and set up the Sulha Network in 2016.
 This became a widely used support group and doubled as a lobbying platform to campaign for better treatment of the Afghan interpreters resettled in the UK.
 Ed has now combined his experience of working with the Afghan interpreter community in the UK with the broader goals of the Sulha Alliance.

-Dr. Sara de Jong
+Prof. Sara de Jong

-Sulha Alliance Co-founder Sara is a Senior Lecturer in Politics at the University of York.
+Sulha Alliance Co-founder Sara is a Professor in Politics at the University of York.
 For her ongoing research into the claims to protection and rights by Afghan and Iraqi military interpreters and other Locally Employed Civilians, she has interviewed former interpreters and advocates, including veterans, lawyers and civil society actors in the UK, US, Canada, Germany, France and the Netherlands.
 She provided oral evidence to the HoC Defence Select Committee and spoke at the Roundtable “Protect Translators and Interpreters, Protect the World” at the United Nations HQ in NYC.
 She also organised meetings to bring national and international advocates, stakeholders and interpreters together.

 Peter Gordon-Finlayson